electric-sql/pglite/docs/examples.md

 # Examples

-We have a number of examples showing how to use PGlite and it's capabilities:
+We have a number of examples showing how to use PGlite along with its capabilities:

 - <a href="./examples/basic.html" target="_blank">Basic</a><br>
   A basic example showing how to initiate a PGlite database and perform queries using `.exec()`

 - <a href="./examples/query-params.html" target="_blank">Query Params</a><br>
-  Aa example showing how to perform parasitised queries using `.query()` method.
+  Aa example showing how to perform parametrised queries using `.query()` method.

 - <a href="./examples/copy.html" target="_blank">Copy</a><br>
   An example showing to use the `COPY` command with the PGlite `/dev/blob` device.